BMW PGA Championship: Rory McIlroy birdies final hole to avoid cut as Ludvig Åberg shares lead at Wentworth

 - Stream the DP World Tour, Ryder Cup and more with NOW

+McIlroy's passage to round three was confirmed when the final groups completed their rounds on Saturday morning.

-The four-time major will have to wait until the second round is completed on Saturday morning to learn his fate, while playing partner Ludvig Aberg continued his brilliant form by sharing the lead with fellow Swede Sebastian Soderberg on 10 under.
+The four-time major champion's playing partner Ludvig Aberg continued his brilliant form by sharing the lead with fellow Swede Sebastian Soderberg on 10 under.

 McIlroy said: "The fog obviously delayed things but I've never remembered having that many players on 17 and 18.
 It's not as if they teed us off in tighter slots or anything.